SaidTorres3/video-editor/README.md

 - Seek bar for navigation
 - Frame-by-frame playback control
 - Hardware-accelerated rendering using Direct2D
+- Cut clips with optional audio merging
+- Choice of fast codec copy or H.264 re-encode

 ### Audio Playback (NEW!)
 - **Multitrack Audio Support**: Automatically detects and loads all audio tracks from video files